 Another infamous wedding guest was Prince Charles’ second wife, the Duchess of Cornwall.

 Camilla attended Princess Diana’s wedding to Charles with Diana reportedly spotting her “pale grey, veiled pillbox hat” among the crowd on the day.

 As Prince Charles will be king one day and in the royal line of succession, the wedding itself was deemed a “state occasion”.
 This meant that many foreign heads of state were invited to the nuptials, which no doubt explains why the guest list was so big.

 How much did Prince Charles and Princess Diana’s wedding cost?

-It’s thought that security alone cost up to £20m!
 More than 2,000 police officers were on duty for the event, which included a two-mile procession route.
 Armed police disguised as footmen travelled with the Queen and Prince Charles, while helicopters hovered overhead.

 St Paul’s was searched by police and sniffer dogs, for potential explosives, while anybody using the cathedral up to a fortnight before the wedding were vetted by officers, adding to the eye-watering security cost.

 Prince Harry’s wedding to Meghan Markle is next on the list of most expensive British royal weddings, costing around £32m in 2018.
 Whilst their eldest son William and Kate Middleton’s nuptials clocked in at £30m in 2011.

 One large expense of Charles and Diana’s wedding was the wedding cake.
 The royal couple had an astonishing 27 wedding cakes for their big day.
 With the official cake made by David Avery standing over five-feet tall.